Your First Initiative

 -

-If an executable gets blocked or failed, click it to open the detail panel.
-You can re-queue it, adjust the status, or open the linked agent thread to see what went wrong.
+If an executable becomes blocked or failed, select it to open the detail panel.
+Review the blocker information, open the linked agent thread to see what went wrong, and adjust the status where an available action fits the situation.

 -

-To pause the entire initiative (for example, while you re-scope the spec), use the Pause button in the initiative detail view.
+To pause the entire initiative while you re-scope the spec, use the Pause button in the initiative detail view.
 Resume it when you're ready.

-When all executables complete, you can return to the Initiatives tab and mark the initiative complete from its right-click context menu (Mark Complete).
+When all executables complete, return to the Initiatives tab and mark the initiative complete from its right-click context menu (Mark Complete).